TheoryInPractice/spiderdonuts/README.md

 # Construct a pyramid prism with 4 faces and 0 layers
 pyramid_prism = gen.pyramid_prism(4, 0)
 ```
+After running the above code, `pyramid_prism` will be a networkx object,
+so running `pyramid_prism.nodes()` will output a list of the graph\'s nodes:

+  `[0, 1, 2, 3, 4, 5, 6, 7, 8, 9]`

 ### Generating a Spidertorus

-Spidertori take three parameters for construction: degree, length, and number of copies in each
-ring starting from the first level and working outwards.
-The generator for spidertori returns a
+`generators.spider_torus()` takes three parameters for the construction of a spidertorus graph: degree, length, and number of copies in each ring starting from the first level and working outwards.
+The `spider_torus()` function returns a
 dictionary object containing the graph and some other metadata.
 Here's how to create a spidertorus
 of degree 4, length 2, with an inner ring of 5 and outer ring of 3.